Chisato Sasada shares highlights and tips for enjoying the Freeride World Tour 2025 (Part 2)

 Freeride World Tour/DDAHER_BAQUEIRA

-Chisato Sasada shares highlights and tips for enjoying the Freeride World Tour 2025 / Part 1 While competing in the FWT Qualifier, Chisato Sasada conveys the appeal of freeriding through her photos and writing.
-This winter, she will be based in Austria and will be participating in the Freeride World Tour (FWT)...
+Chisato Sasada Shares the Highlights and How to Enjoy the Freeride World Tour 2025 / Part 1 Chisato Sasada, a competitor in the FWT Qualifier, conveys the allure of freeride through photos and writing.
+This winter, she is based in Austria, preparing for the Freeride World Tour (FWT)...

 INDEX